jsbots/AutoFish/README.md

 - Don't fish near other players, the bot might confuse their bobber for yours.
 - You can turn off all the "sleeping" and random values to make the bot work 2-3 times faster.
 - If the bot finds the first bobber but then can't do the same with the rest of casts, it might be because the bot processes the image too fast and the bobber can't appear in time - to get around it increase **cast animation delay** value in the **Advanced Settings**.
 - If you want the bot to fish only rare Soulbound items, turn on whitelist, leave it empty, and then turn on "Loot all Uncommon and Rare items" option.
 If the item requires confirmation on looting, the bot will confirm it automatically.
+Do the same if you use the bot on the old patches, where AutoLoot doesn't accept soulbound items automatically.

 ## Fishing Zone :dart: